codifierr/cowin_bot/README.md

 # Cowin_bot

-Bot to lookup availability of slots. if available then send message on telegram channel
+Bot to lookup availability of vaccination slots in centers based on provided pincodes. if available then send message on telegram channel.
+Follow this document for creating a telegram bot https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-telegram?view=azure-bot-service-4.0

 # Usage